almazarrafael/almazarrafael.github.io/_posts/2019-05-17-This-Website.md

 gh-repo: almazarrafael/almazarrafael.github.io
 tags: [programming]
 ---
 This website's purpose was to help me showcase the things that I've done and hopefully I can show to other people and possibly future employers (*hint hint*).
 I used GitHub Pages to host my website which also supports jekyll themes.
-The jekyll theme I used is called "[Beautiful Jekyll](https://deanattali.com/beautiful-jekyll/)" which is a simple theme that can be customized and build more upon without having to need much prior knowledge. .
+The jekyll theme I used is called "[Beautiful Jekyll](https://deanattali.com/beautiful-jekyll/)" which is a simple theme that can be customized and build more upon without having to need much prior knowledge in web design and HTML.
 I believe that I was able to use the theme to its intended purpose and was able to alter it enough to make it "my" website

 <h1> <center> <font color="#DB324D"> what i learned </font> </center> </h1>